In a present-day scenario, we are all so busy with our work that we don't have the time for cleaning our house properly.

-In a present-day scenario, we all are so busy with our work that we don't have the time for cleaning our house properly.
-The solution to the problem is very simple, you just need to buy a domestic vacuum cleaner robot such as irobot roomba which will clean your house with the press of a button.
+Constructing an Arduino based smart vacuum cleaner robot project has never been easier, affordable and convenient.
+The solution to the problem is very simple: creating your own automatic floor cleaning robot using Arduino offers a practical DIY solution that just needs to buy a domestic vacuum cleaner robot, such as iRobot Roomba, which will clean your house with the press of a button.
 But such commercial products share one common issue, which is cost.
 So today, we decided to make a simple Floor cleaner robot, which is not only simple to make but costs very less compared to commercial products available in the market.
 Frequent readers might remember our Arduino Vacuum Cleaning Robot, which we built a long time ago, but that one was very bulky and needed a big lead-acid battery to move around.
 The new Arduino Vacuum Cleaner we are going to build here will be compact and more practical.
 On top of that, this robot will have ultrasonic sensors and an IR proximity sensor.
 The ultrasonic sensor will allow the robot to avoid obstacles so that it can move freely until the room is properly cleaned, and the proximity sensor will help it to avoid falling from stairs.
 All these features sound interesting, right?
 So, let's get started.
+This comprehensive guide will walk you through creating a compact, intelligent Arduino vacuum cleaner robot equipped with obstacle avoidance, staircase detection, and autonomous navigation capabilities.

 In one of our previous articles, we made many bots like the Self Balancing Robot, Automated Surface Disinfecting Robot, and the Obstacle Avoiding Robot.
 Do check those out if that sounds interesting to you.